BhavtoshRath/Reinforcement_Learning/Week2/dynammic_programming.md

 # Dynamic Programming in Reinforcement Learning

 ## Overview
-Dynamic Programming (DP) is a set of algorithms used to solve Markov Decision Processes (MDPs) when the environment's transition dynamics are known.
-It relies on recursive Bellman equations to compute optimal policies.
+- Dynamic Programming (DP) is a set of algorithms used to solve Markov Decision Processes (Environments are MDP) when the environment's transition dynamics are known.
+- It relies on recursive Bellman equations to compute optimal policies.
+- DP methods assume a finite MDP where states, actions, and rewards are discrete.

+GOAL: Optimize policy to maximize future reward.

 ## Key Concepts

+Policy Evaluation, also known as the Prediction Problem, aims to compute the state-value function  for a given policy .

 ### 1. Bellman Equations in DP
 Bellman equations form the foundation of DP methods by describing the relationship between the value of a state and the values of its successor states.
 They provide a recursive way to compute optimal value functions and policies.